ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 The Reconcile step is very important because it determines how to execute the Run step, and it requires some knowledge of both source and destination databases.
 For further information about this step, please refer to Migration Center Internals.
 The following is a simple guide:

 1. From the “Migration” menu, select “Reconcile”, or click the “Reconcile” icon in the main toolbar.
 2. Change or confirm the default data type mapping.
 3. Specify the Altibase tablespaces to which the source database is to be migrated.
 4. Change or confirm how to migrate partitioned tables in the source database to Altibase.
 5. Specify the Altibase tablespace to which each table or index in the source database is to be migrated.
 6. Check the SELECT statement for fetching data from each table of the source database, and make changes if necessary.
+> [!tip]
+>
+> When extracting data from the source database, users can selectively migrate only the data that meets specific conditions.
+Please refer to [5.Migration Center Internals - "Select Editing" Step](#select-editing-step) for more information.
 7. Check whether the DDL SQL statements to be used during the schema migration process is correct, and make changes if necessary.
 8. Click the “Report” button to generate a report for this step.

 #### Running the Project